nicholsennorman/ServiceCollectionExtension/README.md

-# ServiceCollection extension with Generic Action delegate
+# ServiceCollection Extension with Generic Action Delegate Sample
-The blog about this sample application can be found in my [website].(https://www.nicholsennorman.com/blog/servicecollection-extension)
+The blog about this application can be found in my [website](https://www.nicholsennorman.com/blog/servicecollection-extension).

 The framework used in this application:
 * .NET Core 3.1